communicode/communikey-backend/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 As for everything else in the project, the contributions to communikey are governed by our [Code of Conduct][code-of-conduct].
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to one of the core team members via email.
+Please report unacceptable behavior to one of the core team members via [email][].

 ## Getting Started